 In order to sustain this balance, they must retain a holistic understanding of the organization and how each component works together.
-By also possessing a high-level awareness of all of the moving parts of a company’s computer systems, the computer systems analyst must be able to effectively manage multiple tasks simultaneously.
+By also processing a high-level awareness of all the moving parts of a company’s computer systems, the computer systems analyst must be able to effectively manage multiple tasks simultaneously.

-- Business intelligence
+- Business analysis

 - Problem solving

 What is the job outlook and earning potential for computer systems analysts?

 Now that you know more about the computer systems analyst job description and the skills needed to fulfill the duties, you’re probably curious about the other career details.
 Sure, you want a job that you’ll enjoy and be good at, but it’s also important to know you can find employment and make a decent living.

 You’ll be happy to hear that computer systems analyst jobs are growing steadily, with the BLS projecting nine percent growth through 2026.1 As companies across all industries are increasing their reliance on technology, computer analysts will be needed to build and maintain computer systems.

 The importance of this role is also reflected in the compensation that companies are willing to offer these professionals.
 The BLS reports the median annual computer systems analyst salary in 2017 was $88,270.1 That’s more than twice the national average for all occupations.

 Keep in mind that the computer systems analyst salary you see above reflects earnings from professionals of all education and experience levels.
 Entry-level salaries typically start at a lower range.
 But this also means that once you’re in the field and gaining hands-on experience, you have the opportunity to increase your earnings even more.

 What education is needed to become a computer systems analyst?